ajassi9751/dir-explorer/README.md

-A small project to let you see your directory structure, should be cross platform!
+A small project built in rust to let you see your directory structure, should be cross platform!

 To get set up:
 ``` sh